9 College Costs You Forgot to Budget For

 If your student does not go to college near home, visiting for the weekend or the holidays may add up, especially if they have to fly home.
 You may also want to visit your student at school for a Family Weekend or a home football game.
 In this case, you will need to budget for transportation to get there as well as any hotel or dining costs.

-3. School supplies
+3. School Supplies

-On average, textbooks and supplies add an additional $1,200 a year to your college costs.
-However, that number can change drastically depending on your student's major or what store you purchase from.
-Your student may also need supplies like a laptop, a printer, software, notebooks or flash cards.
 Buying textbooks at used bookstores or online, renting textbooks for the semester or getting a refurbished computer can help cut down on these costs.

-4. Extracurricular activities
+4. Extracurricular Activities

-5. Living expenses
+5. Living Expenses

 Even if you've purchased a meal plan, your student may still need to go to the grocery store for cleaning supplies, toiletries, snacks or coffee.
 They will also need money for laundry, which could cost a few dollars per load.
-Transportation should also be taken into consideration.
-Your student may need to purchase a subway or bus pass to get around campus.

-7. Dorm room items
+7. Dorm Room Items

 Items like bedding, dishes, storage bins and a shower caddy may be helpful for getting your student organized and settled into their new home.
 Your student may also want to take a microwave or TV to college, but it's possible your child's roommate can split these costs.
 The average amount college students and their families will spend for these purchases is about $106, according to the National Retail Foundation.

-9. Class fees/testing fees
+9. Class Fees/Testing Fees

 Some classes will require an additional fee on top of tuition to use equipment.
 This happens particularly with science labs or art and music classes.
 Depending on when your student will take professional level exams or even graduate school admissions, this could also cost a couple hundred dollars.
 Some schools may also require an additional payment for tutoring services.